theobald-software/kb.theobald-software.github.io/content/_xtract-universal/runs-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 ---
 layout: page
-title: Run an ADF pipeline when an SAP extraction file is successfully uploaded to Azure storage
+title: Run an ADF pipeline when an SAP extraction file is uploaded to Azure storage
-description: Runs an ADF pipeline when extraction file is successfully uploaded to Azure storage
+description: Runs an ADF pipeline when extraction file is uploaded to Azure storage
 permalink: /:collection/:path
 weight: 52
 ---